Hujum

 A veil-burning ceremony in Andijan, Uzbekistan, on Women's Day (now known as International Women's Day), 8 March 1927.

-In the Soviet Union, the word "Hujum" (Худжум Khudžúm /ru/; الهجوم al-Ḥujūm /ar/; lit. 'the attack') referred to a campaign by the Communist Party of the Soviet Union to remove all manifestations of gender inequality throughout the Union Republics of Central Asia.
-Beginning in the Stalinist era, it targeted practices that were widespread among Muslims, such as female seclusion from society, female veiling practices, and the inheritance of women as property after the death of their husbands.
+In the Soviet Union, the ' (Note: худжум khudžúm /ru/; الهجوم al-ḥujūm /ar/; lit. 'the attack') was a campaign by the Communist Party of the Soviet Union to remove all manifestations of gender inequality throughout the Union Republics of Central Asia.
+Beginning in the Stalinist era, it targeted practices that were widespread among Soviet Muslims, such as female seclusion from society, female veiling practices, and the inheritance of women as property after the death of their husbands.

-The Hujum was symbolized by publicly burning Muslim women's veils on a voluntary basis, though the goverenment sponsored gangs to assault women, "tearing the veil from their faces in the streets".
+The was symbolized by publicly burning Muslim women's veils on a voluntary basis, though the government sponsored gangs to assault women, "tearing the veil from their faces in the streets".
 The Communist Party began re-emphasizing their message of women's liberation within class consciousness.
 By abolishing Central Asian societal norms and heralding in women's liberation, they believed that they could clear the way for the construction of socialism.
 The campaign's purpose was to rapidly change the lives of women in Muslim societies so that they would be able to actively participate in public life, formal employment, education, and ultimately gain independent membership in the Communist Party.
 It was originally conceived to enforce laws that gave equality to women in patriarchal societies by creating literacy programs and bringing women into the workforce.

 The campaign was initiated on International Women's Day: 8 March 1927.
 It was a change from the earlier policies that were in place under the Bolsheviks, who prioritized unrestricted religious freedom for Central Asians.
-In contrast to how it was presented to the populace, Hujum was seen by a number of Central Asian locals as a campaign through which predominantly non-Muslim foreigners (i.e., Slavs) sought to force their socio-cultural values onto the region's Muslim Turkic populations.
-Thus, the veil inadvertently became a marker of Islamic cultural identity; wearing it became an act of pro-Islamic political defiance and a sign of support for ethnic nationalism.
-Despite initial resistance, the campaign was a sweeping success: the rate of female literacy increased significantly, while polygamy, honour killings, child marriages, and veiling diminished in kind.
+Despite initial resistance, the campaign was a sweeping success: the rate of female literacy increased significantly, while polygamy, honor killings, child marriages, and veiling diminished in kind.
 By the 1950s, the paranja (a Central Asian full-body veil) had become a rare sight.
-The Soviet campaign inspired a similar effort in neighbouring Afghanistan, though it achieved only limited success and was entirely reversed after the fall of the People's Democratic Party of Afghanistan.
+The Soviet campaign inspired a similar effort in neighboring Afghanistan, though it achieved only limited success and was entirely reversed after the fall of the People's Democratic Party of Afghanistan.